jnunemaker/jnunemaker.github.com/_posts/2017-12-09-featureflipper-com-why.md

 The :cherries: on top was the end of December (2016) when Launch Darkly [announced](https://techcrunch.com/2016/12/20/launchdarkly-gets-8-7m-to-get-access-to-the-right-features-in-front-of-right-users/) another round of funding (~ $9M :moneybag:).
 A second round of funding leads me to believe that they proved the concept and needed fuel.
 If that were not enough, Split [announced](https://www.split.io/blog/founding-moments-split-raises-8-million-series/) a second round of funding (~$8M  :moneybag:) less than a month later.

-The fact that other companies were doing hosted feature flipping and had customers plus my experience making services highly available, performant and resilient left me feeling that [Feature Flipper](https://featureflipper.com) would be worth a shot.
+The fact that other companies were doing hosted feature flipping and had customers plus my experience making services highly available, performant and resilient left me feeling that [Flipper Cloud](https://www.flippercloud.io) would be worth a shot.

 I have seen the difference feature flipping can make for an organization and their ability to release software quickly and safely.
 I believe every application benefits from this functionality and want to take away any excuses I can as to why not to do it.